Avaiga/guiext-template/README.md

 - Packaging information

-  The [Python project settings file](pyproject.toml) defines a handful of information that is bundled in the Python package to help people find or learn about your project when it is deployed.<br/>
+  The [Python project settings file](pyproject.toml) defines a handful of information bundled in the Python package to help people find or learn about your project when it is deployed.<br/>
   You can look at the
   [setuptools documentation](https://setuptools.pypa.io/en/latest/)